-2. Planning for the implementation of the Digital Strategy in schools
+2. Implementation of the Digital Strategy in schools

 The Digital Strategy for Schools (2015-2020) highlights the vision for the embedding of digital technologies in Irish schools 'to realise the potential of digital technologies to enhance teaching, learning and assessment so that Ireland's young people become engaged thinkers, active learners, knowledge constructors and global citizens to participate fully in society and the economy'.
-It also highlights the role of ICT infrastructure in supporting teaching, learning and assessment practices in schools over the next five years:
+It also highlights the role of ICT infrastructure in supporting teaching, learning and assessment practices in schools.